canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/upgrade-in-place-from-lts-to-pro.rst

     sudo apt install ubuntu-advantage-tools

+* If you have removed ``cloud-init`` from your instance for any reason, you'll need to reinstall it for the Pro commands to work correctly.

 * To give the required network access to your instances, refer to the Ubuntu Pro related `network requirements`_ and `proxy configuration`_

 Upgrade to Ubuntu Pro